-1. To facilitate the students with the concepts of Indian traditional knowledge and to make them understand the Importance of roots of knowledge system.

-2. To make the students understand the traditional knowledge and analyses it and apply it to their day to day life.

-3. To make the students know the need and importance of protecting traditional knowledge.

-4. To make the students understand the concepts of Intellectual property to protect the traditional knowledge.
+- 1. To facilitate the students with the concepts of Indian traditional knowledge and to make them understand the Importance of roots of knowledge system. - 2.
+To make the students understand the traditional knowledge and analyses it and apply it to their day to day life. - 3.
+To make the students know the need and importance of protecting traditional knowledge. - 4.
+To make the students understand the concepts of Intellectual property to protect the traditional knowledge. - 5.
+This course is also concentrating on various acts in protecting the environment and Knowledge management impact on various sectors in the economy development of the country.

-COURSE OUTCOMES: On successful completion of the course, the students will be able to
+On successful completion of the course, the students will be able to